Adaptive Sampling for Minimax Fair Classification: Details of algo:algo1full

 Recall that $\rho_{t} = \sum_{z} \pi_t(z) e_{z}(N_{z,t})$, $C$ is the constant from \assumpref{assump:ideal_case3}, and $\pi^*$ is the optimal mixture distribution defined in~\eqref{eq:optimal_mixture}. \end{lemma}

-\begin{proof} Throughout this proof we assume that the $1-\delta/2$ probability event introduced in \assumpref{assump:uniform_deviation} occurs for the two sequence of samples drawn by \algoref{algo:algo1}: the first used in updating $\mc{D}_t$ for training the classifier $\hat{f}_t$, and the second used in updating $\lp \mc{D}_z \rp_{z \in \mc{Z}}$ for estimating the loss of $\hat{f}_t$.
+\begin{proof} Throughout this proof we assume that the $1-\delta/2$ probability event introduced while defining the UCB term in~\eqref{eq:ucb} occurs for the two sequence of samples drawn by \algoref{algo:algo1full}: the first used in updating $\mc{D}_t$ for training the classifier $\hat{f}_t$, and the second used in updating $\lp \mc{D}_z \rp_{z \in \mc{Z}}$ for estimating the loss of $\hat{f}_t$.
 Thus, both of these events occur with probability at least $1-\delta$.